 His family was deeply traumatized by the experience of having their loved one be missing and then dealing with his death, all while being harassed by dumb-dumb internet sleuths who were convinced that he was suspicious just because of his country of origin.

-This news story that Alex is talking about, this Muslim activist, involves a man named Riyad Hamad, whose body was found in Lady Bird Lake in Austin on April 16, 2008.
+It involves a man named Riyadh Hamad, whose body was found in Lady Bird Lake in Austin on April 16th, 2008.

-The details that Alex is giving, like his stomach being cut open, I can't find in any official account.
+The details that Alex is giving, like his stomach being cut open, I can't find in any official account, but I do know what Alex is lying about.

-Alex had Dr. Ibrahim Dramali on his show on April 22, 2008, to discuss the case.
+Alex had Dr. Ibrahim Dramali on his show on April 22nd, 2008 to discuss the case.

-The article discusses Dramali saying that Hamad had been cut down his torso and that his brain was missing, which Alex was then reporting as being details that contradicted the police assessment of this being a suicide.
+The article discusses Dramali saying that Hamad had been cut down his torso and his brain was missing, which Alex was then reporting as being details that contradicted the police assessment of this being a suicide.

 He made a formal complaint to the medical examiner's office about the presentation of the body, including the cuts to the brain cavity and the torso, which he said were inadequately sutured.

-The stuff about his torso being cut and all the related complaints that Dramali made about the shoddy job of the medical examiner.
+The stuff about his torso being cut and all the related complaints that Dramali made about the shoddy job, they were about the shoddy job of the medical examiner, not anything to do with the circumstances of Hamad's death.

-At least that's the conclusion you'd have to come to because I've read the autopsy report and it's pretty clear that none of that kind of trauma was present.
+At least that's the conclusion you'd have to come to, because I've read the autopsy report and it's pretty clear that none of that kind of trauma was present.

 He has every reason to know exactly what Dramali was talking about, especially considering it kind of turned into a big deal locally in Austin.

-Afterward, Dramali and Dolinik each told the Chronicle that they believe the meeting was useful and should lead to better medical examiner practices, but Dramali said he, quote, cannot accept the apology offered by Dolinik for any misunderstanding or mistakes.
+Afterward, Dramali and Dalinek each told the Chronicle that they believe the meeting was useful and should lead to better medical examiner practices.

-Quote, and that what I told the people here at the mosque that they believe they do not have to respect the bodies of Muslims.
+Quote, I believe they were sending us a message, he said, quote, and that what I told the people here at the mosque that they believe they do not have to respect the bodies of Muslims.

 Alex's behavior surrounding this story is profoundly disrespectful, no matter how Hamad died.